John Neild: Colonial politics

 At the colonial election of December 1882 Neild stood as an independent candidate for the electorate of Paddington in the New South Wales Legislative Assembly.
 However, he failed a gain a seat in the two-member electorate, finishing in third place.
 Neild stood for a seat in the Paddington electorate again in the New South Wales general election of November 1885, this time a three-member electorate.
-On this occasion he was successful, finishing on top of the poll and elected to serve in the New South Wales Legislative Assembly alongside with William J. Trickett and Robert Butcher, who had been the members for Paddington in the previous parliament.
+On this occasion he was successful, finishing on top of the poll and elected to serve in the New South Wales Legislative Assembly alongside William J. Trickett and Robert Butcher, who had been the members for Paddington in the previous parliament.
 Neild made his first speech in the Legislative Assembly on 20 November 1885, delivering "a general condemnation" of the protectionist Dibbs government.

 'Jawbone Neild, and Where He Got His Weapon' by Phil May (The Bulletin, 3 July 1886).

 An engraving of Samson, after having slayed a thousand Philistines with the jawbone of an ass, by the artist Julius Schnorr von Carolsfeld (published in Die Bibel in Bildern, 1860).

 For his first few years in parliament Neild was a member of the opposition, supporting free trade for the colony.
 In June 1886 he delivered a speech, during a debate in the Legislative Assembly on the Customs Duties Bill, that extended for nearly nine hours.
 On 18 June 1886 the leader of the opposition in the New South Wales parliament, Sir John Robertson, retired from public life on medical advice, in the process resigning from his seat for the Mudgee electorate.
 At a meeting of opposition members Sir Henry Parkes was unanimously chosen to replace him as leader.
 During the week preceding Robertson's resignation the parliament had been debating the Customs Duties Bill, after the Premier Patrick Jennings had moved for the second reading of the legislation proposing the introduction of ad valorem duties.
 Soon after being elected as leader of the free trade opposition, Parkes left Sydney to fulfill an existing commitment to visit the Manning River district.
 The parliamentary agenda had set aside 24 hours, beginning on the afternoon of Wednesday 23 June, for debate of the Customs Duties Bill, after which other parliamentary business was to take precedence.
 The opposition suspected Jennings' government were planning a division during this period to take advantage of Parkes' absence.